classicmike/sass-svg-uri/README.md

 ## Description
 **NOTE**: This is **NOT** my original work.

 The intention of this repo is to port the original [waldemarfm/sass-svg-uri](https://github.com/waldemarfm/sass-svg-uri) to be supported in the Dart SASS implementation without it outputting any warnings and errors.
-The original repo is 'no longer being maintained' in that its version 1.0 did exactly what was on the tin and had no dependencies to justify additional maintainance.
+The original repo is 'no longer being maintained' in that its version 1.0 did exactly what was on the tin and had no dependencies to justify additional maintenance.

-### A Note on versioning.
-Since this will live a life on its own, we will version the original release on 1.0.0.

 ### So what if I need to support SASS implementations before Dart SASS?
 If you are after support for node-sass or SASS implementations **_before_** the Dart SASS implementation, please follow the link over here for the original [waldemarfm/sass-svg-uri](https://github.com/waldemarfm/sass-svg-uri) repository and the original [sass-svg-uri](https://www.npmjs.com/package/sass-svg-uri) npm package.